isomerpages/ttsh-chi/_platforms-and-programmes/CHI Start Up Enterprise Link/Frequently Asked Questions (FAQs).md

 <summary><strong>Do I need to find my own partner healthcare institutions or clinicians for the submission?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>No, you do not have to.
-Through CHISEL, the winning teams will be paired
+Through Healthcare InnoMatch, the winning teams
-up with the interested healthcare institutions at the end of the Finale.
+will be paired up with the interested healthcare institutions at the end of the Finale.
 The paired healthcare institution will help you to identify the clinical project lead that you will be working with for the test-bedding.</p>
 </div>
 </details>
 <details class="isomer-details">